HenryNdubuaku/HenryNdubuaku/README.md

 </p>

 Honestly, I'm a nobody, no pedigree, probably not whom labs like OpenAI, Meta, Anthropic would go after.
-I always dreamt of joining DeepMind, Waymo or Nvidia but never qualified as home student for Phd funding, stopped at MSc.
+I always dreamt of joining DeepMind, Waymo or Nvidia but never qualified as home student for PhD funding, stopped at MSc.
 Also, my research has always been proprietary, hard to prove how much I know.

 Nonetheless, I could train a 1B-A200m model on an iPhone 17 Pro at ~650 tokens/sec.